Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Poland

-Recent moves by the government have shown that Poland is determined to move the wrong way in promoting freedom of choice.
 Polish gamblers were once able to visit any online bookmakers they wanted.
-Still, the government announced in 2014 that it had collected the names and information of more than 24,000 citizens suspected of visiting offshore betting sites.
+In 2014, the government announced that it had collected the names and information of more than 24,000 citizens suspected of visiting offshore betting sites.

 Sweden

-Online gambling in Sweden has been legal for over a decade on the state-run betting website Svenska Spel.
+Online gambling in Sweden is legal on the state-run betting website Svenska Spel.
 Not surprisingly, the state-run monopoly faces pressure from the EU due to violations of anti-protection trade agreements.

 Winnings from state-run operations or those based in the EU are not taxable under Swedish law.
 Winnings from betting sites operating outside the EU are subject to Swedish income tax.